ÆSTHETIC RESONANCES (working title, formerly: magnetics in-material)

 - Organise/establish a database of recordings, production structure, web archives, and documentation

-- Color-frequency assignments forms a reference database
+- Color-frequency assignments forming a reference database

 - Textile designs from this database